Wedding Bagpiper plus Information

 *Gretna Green, a town just over the border in Scotland, was where many couples from England eloped to get married.
 Scottish law enabled weddings to take place in a matter of urgency without family approval.
 The couple only needed to declare their marriage before two witnesses, rather than four weeks (ie the week after the reading of banns over three consecutive Sundays in their parish Church) and with family approval.
 The bride could also be younger (16 instead of 20).
 The Smithy at Gretna Green became famous for such marriages.
 Any Scottish border town was as useful to eloping English, but not all roads were as convenient as the one on which Gretna Green is situated.
 It was on the stagecoach route from London to Edinburgh.

 Laws have changed and the significance of Gretna Green has dwindled, but it still has a certain romance associated with it and the "Smithy" is still there.
-Gretna Green is on the other side of the world to New Zealand and the cost of air tickets to get there would go a long way to having a lot of fun at a wonderful New Zealand wedding venue instead.
+But Gretna Green is on the other side of the world to New Zealand.
+It's easier from here to fun at a wonderful New Zealand wedding venue* instead.

 Back to Top